-Don’t Discourage Dissent: Many view conflict as bad and try suppressing it, but disagreement is healthy.
+Don’t Discourage Dissent: Many view conflict as harmful and try to suppress it, but disagreement is healthy.
 It is an opportunity to have a meaningful conversation, and we should encourage it.

 FUD – fear, uncertainty, and doubt.
 No, not the marketing sort of FUD, but the kind of stuff in your head whenever a change occurs.